 What is the cause of the Israel-Palestine conflict?

-Various summits and plans to resolve the ongoing disputes between the Jewish state of Israel and the mostly Christian and Sunni Muslim Palestinians who live in the occupied territories have been pursued, but none have so far succeeded
+Aside from direct negotiations, various summits and plans to resolve the ongoing disputes between Israelis and Palestinians have been pursued, but none have so far succeeded.

 What are the main provisions of the Trump plan for Israel?